Festival Schedule

 Yiddish Dance and Instrumental Klezmer Workshop

 Yiddish Dance is the folk dance tradition that developed in tandem with klezmer music.
-In this workshop led by world-class music duo Ilya Shneyveys and Cantor Sara Myerson, dance participants will learn a variety of Yiddish dance styles while instrumentalist learn to play klezmer music for dancing.
+In this workshop led by world-class music duo Ilya Shneyveys and Cantor Sarah Myerson, dance participants will learn a variety of Yiddish dance styles while instrumentalists learn to play klezmer music for dancing.
 Open to participants of all levels.

 tuesday, january 13